Lil Woody's

 Restaurant chain based in Seattle, Washington, U.S.

 Lil Woody's Burgers & Shakes, or simply Lil Woody's, is a restaurant chain based in Seattle, Washington.
 Marcus Lalario is the owner of the business, which was established on Capitol Hill in 2011.

-In the Seattle metropolitan area, Lil Woody's has operated outposts in Ballard, South Lake Union, and White Center.
+In the Seattle metropolitan area, Lil Woody's has operated outposts in Ballard, South Lake Union, Tangletown, and White Center.
 Lil Woody's is also a vendor at T-Mobile Park, Seattle–Tacoma International Airport, and Climate Pledge Arena.
 In 2023, the restaurant expanded to Shibuya, Tokyo.

 Description

-Lil Woody's is a restaurant chain based in Seattle, with multiple locations in the metropolitan area as well as Tokyo.
+Lil Woody's is a restaurant chain based in Seattle, Washington, with multiple locations in the metropolitan area as well as Tokyo.
 Among burgers on the menu are the Lil Woody, which has Tillamook cheddar cheese, onions, pickles, ketchup, and mayonnaise, and the Big Woody (add bacon).
 The Trotter has caramelized onions, apple, bacon, and horseradish sauce.
 Other burger toppings have included blue cheese, and pickled figs, or queso and roasted chiles.
 Lil Woody's has also served an Impossible burger, as well as chicken fingers, French fries, beer, cocktails, milkshakes, and wine.